gitlabhq/gitlab-runner/docs/install/old.md

 # Old GitLab Runner URLs

 NOTE: **Note:**
-Take a look at the [compatibility chart](../index.md#compatibility-chart) for a list of compatible versions.
+Take a look at the [compatibility section](../index.md#compatibility-with-gitlab-versions) to check the Runner's compatibility with your version of GitLab.

 In GitLab Runner 10, the name of the executable was renamed from `gitlab-ci-multi-runner` to `gitlab-runner`.
 With that change, GitLab Runner